 Increasingly known for its spectacular scenery, whitewater rafting, fishing, hunting, hiking and camping, the county attracts growing numbers of visitors.
 The Salmon River attracts rafters, kayakers, and anglers in the summer.
 Campers and hikers enjoy three wilderness areas - Gospel Hump, Selway-Bitterroot, and Frank Church River of No Return.
 Hunters find plenty of game in the county's forests.
 Snowmobilers and off-road vehicle enthusiasts have access to the thousands of miles of trail.
 Red River Hot Springs and Lodge in the Nez Perce-Clearwater National Forest has entertained visitors since 1909.
 The Riggins area has a growing reputation for its fishing and rafting opportunities.
 In 2000, the Salmon Rapids Lodge opened, providing Riggins with a centerpiece for its tourist sector.
 Whitewater recreation abounds on the Lochsa and Selway Rivers.
 St. Gertrude's Monastery, a home to Benedictine nuns near Cottonwood, draws hundreds of visitors to its retreat center and bed and breakfast.
-Cottonwood and Grangeville have small ski areas nearby.
+Cottonwood's most famous tourist site is Dog Bark Park which sells wood carvings and features a bed and breakfast in the shape of a wooden dog.
+Both Cottonwood and Grangeville have small ski areas nearby.
 The county's largest lodging facility is the Super 8 Motel in Grangeville.
 The leisure and hospitality - a sector that includes amusement, recreation, lodging, restaurants, and bars - employs up to 480 people at the peak of summer season.
 Employment drops to 290 in the winter.
 About 9 percent of the county's nonfarm payroll jobs are in the leisure and hospitality sector, while 11 percent of U.S. nonfarm payroll jobs are.

-Farming and ranching play an important role, especially on the Camas Prairie.
+Farming and ranching play a significant role, especially on the Camas Prairie.
 The county's 708 farms and ranches cover about 537,400 acres and primarily produce wheat, forage crops, barley, canola, and grass seed.
 Other crops include garbanzos, barley, and lentils.
 In 2012, according to the U.S. Department of Agriculture economic survey conducted every five years, the county's farms were home to about 26,200 cattle and calves.
 Some farms also raise bees, horses, pigs, and sheep.
 In 2017, the county's agricultural products were valued at \$43.7 million.